Team USA keeps Olympic training center, other facilities open for Paralympians for the first time

 Track and field medalist Jarryd Wallace agreed that having access to the HPC this year is a significant upgrade.

-First-time Paralympians, like sitting volleyball libero Sydney Satchell, are also excited to have a space to train while connecting with Team USA athletes outside of their respective sports.
+First-time Paralympians, like sitting volleyball libero Sydney Satchell, are also excited to have a space to train while connecting with U.S. athletes outside of their respective sports.

 “It’s fun for somebody who is new to the Paralympic Games to meet new people, see people I’ve seen on commercials and billboards, but also get in that mindset, game ready,” Satchell said.

-Note: This story was first published on Aug.
-30, 2024.
-It was updated on Aug.
-31, 2024, to correct the fact that the USOPC contributed about 10% of the 27 million euros ($29 million) invested in renovations, not the whole amount.